 In connection with the Combination, we adopted an amendment and restatement of the Forum Oilfield Technologies, Inc. 2005 Stock Incentive Plan, as amended (prior to such amendment and restatement, the "Prior Plan"), which changed, among other things, the name of the plan to the Forum Energy Technologies, Inc. 2010 Stock Incentive Plan.
-The 2010 Plan was further amended at our most recent annual meeting of shareholders to increase the number of shares of our common stock that are available for issuance pursuant to the 2010 Plan, but the amendment did not modify any other terms or conditions of the 2010 Plan, which are described in more detail below.
-The amendment to the 2010 Plan increased the number of shares available for issuance under the plan by 3,700,000 shares, taking the number from 14,800,000 to 18,500,000.
 The 2010 Plan provides us with the flexibility to make grants of options, restricted stock awards, performance awards, phantom stock awards, stock appreciation rights and bonus stock awards to our employees, consultants and directors serving on our board of directors.